 Each guest must have some form of positive photo identification with proof of age.
-Guests must be 18 years old or older in order to visit the residence halls and student apartments.
-When visiting, the guest must be escorted by the host resident at all times.
-When accompanied by a parent, those under 18 may visit occasionally between the hours of noon and 8 p.m.
+Guests under the age of 18 must be accompanied by a parent/guardian and may only visit between 12pm and 8pm (for non-student minors under 18 only).
+Guests may not be unattended while visiting.
+Guests should not be left in a building while the resident is not present.
 Any exceptions to this guideline must have the prior approval of the Director of Housing.
-Guests should not be left in the building while the resident is not present.
 Residents are responsible for the actions of their guests.
 Violations of this policy by residents will result in disciplinary actions, which could include loss of visitation privileges.
-Nonresidents who violate any part of this policy may be banned from the residential facilities or campus.
-Please note that due to liability reasons baby-sitting is not allowed.
+Non Residents who violate any part of this policy may be banned from the residential facilities or campus.

+Please note that due to liability reasons, babysitting is not allowed.